jneidel/lock-me-out/readme.md

 User accounts will also generate an encryption key, which will be shared among it's items.

+## Speed Notice

+GPG key generation is extremely slow at the moment, as it can take up to one minute.
+This is due to the fact that the hosted version of this app ([lmo.jneidel.com](https://lmo.jneidel.com) is running on my shared hosting server.
+GPG just does not have the processing power available to generate the key in a reasonable amount of time (on my local machine it takes less than a second).

+To reduce the amount of keys that will be generated I've removed the option to encrypt items anonymously (i.e. without a user account), but accounts can still be generated.

 ## Installation

 - Clone the repo